donmerendolo/exportify-cli/README.md

 This tool can export all saved playlists, including liked songs.

 ## Installation:
-**If you use Windows, you can use the [binary](https://github.com/donmerendolo/exportify-cli/releases/latest/download/exportify-cli.exe) in releases and skip steps 1 and 2.**
+**If you use Windows, you can download the [binary](https://github.com/donmerendolo/exportify-cli/releases/latest/download/exportify-cli.exe) and skip steps 1 and 2.
+It's recommended to place it in a dedicated folder for better organization.**
 1. **Clone this repository:**
 ```bash
 git clone https://github.com/donmerendolo/exportify-cli.git